PunMahesh/NepalNest/README.md

 # 🏡 NepalNest

 NepalNest is an accommodation booking platform built with Django, inspired by Airbnb.
 It allows users to list properties, book stays, and manage reservations with ease.
-Integrated with local payment gateways like eSewa and Khalti, it's designed to meet the needs of Nepali users while remaining scalable and extensible.
+Integrated with local payment gateways Khalti, it's designed to meet the needs of Nepali users while remaining scalable and extensible.

 ---